 Kids bedrooms can be the most fun to pull together, but also the most difficult.
 They have to serve multiple purposes (playroom, reading/hangout space, sleeping space, shared habitat with a pet, etc) and you have the added pressure of “what if they hate it in a year?!”
 And then when they’re old enough, “I want LIME GREEN!!”
 Ok so maybe no relenting on the lime green (unless you want to rock it as an accent) but they start having opinions, ewww!
 Now while my children know Mom can overrule their *requests* at any time I am willing to listen to what it is they would like in their rooms.
-Colors, style, chair/no chair, etc. It’s important that they have a say, it is their room after all but it needs a little, um supervision.
+Colors, style, chair/no chair, where to put their bed and twin mattress, etc. It’s important that they have a say, it is their room after all but it needs a little, um supervision.
 Which brings me to my top tips on pulling together a kicks major booty in the design department while also making said kid incredibly happy bedroom.

 Our 4 year old son’s bedroom